Chelsea Premier League Titles & Finishes By Season

 Chelsea Premier League Title Wins

-Despite Tottenham’s strong performance on 86 points, the Blues rattled off 30 wins from 38 games to win the Premier League with 93, some seven points clear of Spurs.
+Despite Tottenham’s strong performance on 86 points, the Blues rattled off 30 wins from 38 games to win the Premier League with 93 points, some seven clear of Spurs.

 With Diego Costa top scoring on 20 goals and highlights including a 4-0 win over Man United at the Bridge and a 3-1 success at Man City, this proved to be an outstanding season for Antonio Conte’s men.